HU-Berlin-Optobiology/Optobio/ScanSlideStitching/ReadMe.md

 # Stitching Macro
 ## How it works; How data has to look like
 - This macro can process multiple folders.
 The files have to have a certain naming pattern to be processed by this macro.
+The python script in this folder can help out with that.
 - For every folder, the macro asks about parameters for the grid stitching (amount of rows and columns) and also checks whether provided Folder exists.
 - Parameters like overlap, grid pattern and whether a maximum z-projection should be applied are only asked once.
 - .nd and .ome files are automatically moved to a separate folder, that is generated, to avoid issues while stitching (folder is called ND and is generated inside folder with data)